sunilaryal/sunilaryal.github.io/_pages/teaching.md

 Campus Coordination, Lecturing and Tutoring
 * SIT223 Professional Practice in Information Technology
 * SIT306 IT Placement
+* SIT740 Research and Development in IT
+* SIT750 Mastery of IT
+* SIT790 Major Thesis

 Federation University (2016-2019)
 ------------------------------------